opensearch-project/documentation-website/_opensearch/data-streams.md

 - You don’t need to update older documents.
 - Your searches generally target the newer documents.

-A typical workflow to manage time-series data consists of setting up aliases, performing rollover operations, configuring read and write indices, and defining common mapping fields such as a timestamp field.
+A typical workflow to manage time-series data consists of setting up an alias, configuring a rollover operation, defining a write index, and creating common mapping fields in an index template.
 Data streams simplifies this process.

 With data streams, you can store append-only time-series data across multiple indices with a single endpoint for ingesting and searching data.
 We recommend using data streams in place of index aliases for time-series data.